keycloak/keycloak-nodejs-connect/README.md

     var keycloak = new Keycloak({ store: memoryStore });

+### Passing a custom scope value

+By default, the scope value `openid` will be passed as query parameter to KeyCloak's login URL but you can add an additional custom value :

+    var keycloak = new Keycloak({ scope: 'offline_access' });

 ## Install middleware

 Once instantiated, install the middleware into your connect-capable app: